KaygoYM/Python-and-Tensorflow-learning/README.md

 # Python-and-Tensorflow-learning
-learning codes and applications about Python and Tensorflow
+Learning codes and applications about Python and Tensorflow.</br>
+Reference: Morvan zhou.